7 Tips for Filing Your First Tax Return as a Small Business Owner

 In order to properly account for the business use of the home, the business owner would first deduct the percentage of the real estate taxes and mortgage interest that would otherwise be taken as an itemized deduction.
 If there are still profits remaining, then other home expenses such as landscaping, and general home repairs would be allocated to the business and personal portion, and a deduction would be allowed for the business portion.
 Finally, if there is still a profit, then depreciation on the home is allowed on the business portion.

 This list covers only a few of the many items a new business owner should consider in preparing for the initial business tax return.
-Those who work with business tax preparers should also consult with them to determine in what format the business data should be transmitted to them for preparation of your returns.
+Those who work with business tax preparers should also consult with them to determine the format in which business data should be transmitted for preparation of your returns.